cmudig/Texture/docs/overview.md

 Texture provides three main features:

 1. **Interactive Attribute Profiles**: Texture visualizes structured attributes alongside your text data in interactive, cross-filterable charts.
-2. **Flexible attribute definitions**: Attribute charts can come from different tables and any level of a document such as words, sentences, or documents.
+2. **Flexible attribute definitions**: Attributes can come from different tables and any level of a document such as words, sentences, or documents.
 3. **Embedding based operations**: Texture helps you use vector embeddings to search for similar text and summarize your data.